Skip to main content

 Shows the Relationships menu expanded with "Press Release Distribution" circled in red

 From here, you can access previously submitted press releases, those in draft, or create a new press release.
-Below, you’ll be guided through a step-by-step workflow to draft and send your release.
+The sections below walk you through the full workflow.

 How to Distribute a Press Release:

-Once you are on the Press Release page, simply select the Create New button in the top right corner to start the Press Release Distribution flow.
+Once you are on the Press Release page, simply select the Create New button in the top right corner to begin.

 Shows the Create New button highlighted in the top right corner of the Press Release Distribution page

-For those with access to multiple organizations within Muck Rack (via Multi-Org Access), you will be presented with the option to select the organization for which you'll be sending the press release after you select the Create New button and before you enter the Press Release Distribution flow outlined below.
+Note: For those with access to multiple organizations within Muck Rack (via Multi-Org Access), you will be prompted to select the organization on whose behalf you're sending the release before entering the workflow:

 Shows a "Select Your Brand" pop up message with a dropdown menu expanded